noodlecollie/v2mp/docs/V2MP.md

 **Direct Data Transfer**

 If operand bit `[11] (A)` is `0`, a direct data transfer is performed for the read.
 A  little-endian word of data is read from the device port's mailbox and placed into `LR`.
-If the mailbox only contained one byte of data, the second byte read into `LR` is always `00h`.
+If the mailbox only contained one byte of data, the most significant byte read into `LR` is always `00h`.
 The number of bytes read (either `1` or `2`) is placed into `R1`.

-After the instruction is executed, `SR[Z]` is set if there were two or more bytes in the mailbox at the point the read was executed, and is cleared if there was only one byte in the mailbox when the read was executed.
+After the instruction is executed, `SR[C]` is set if there were two or more bytes in the mailbox at the point the read was executed, and is cleared if there was only one byte in the mailbox when the read was executed.

-`SR[C]` is set if there were bytes left to read in the mailbox after the data transfer, and is cleared if there were no more bytes in the mailbox after the data transfer. `SR[C]` is always cleared if `SR[Z]` is cleared.
+`SR[Z]` is cleared if there were bytes left to read in the mailbox after the data transfer, and is set if there were no more bytes in the mailbox after the data transfer.

 **Indirect Data Transfer**